-• Ice should be used to help reduce pain and swelling.
+- Ice should be used to help reduce pain and swelling.
 Ice as often as possible the first 3 days after surgery, alternating 20 minutes on with 20 minutes off during the day.
-After
+After that, you should apply ice at least 3 to 5 times a day for 20 minutes each session until pain and swelling have resolved. - When icing after your surgical dressing has been removed, do not put ice directly over healing skin.
+Use of a thin cloth barrier between the skin and ice is recommended.

-- that, you should apply ice at least 3 to 5 times a day for 20 minutes each session until pain and swelling have resolved. - When icing after your surgical dressing has been removed, do not put ice directly over healing skin.
-Use of a thin cloth barrier between the skin and ice is recommended. - If you have an ice therapy device, it can be used continuously at night. - Usage of an ice therapy device is at your own risk.
+- If you have an ice therapy device, set the device to 40-50 degrees F if possible- some machines do not have this setting.
+It can be used continuously at night. - Usage of an ice therapy device is at your own risk.
 Please make sure to read all instructions prior to purchasing one or using one.
 If you would like to purchase one you may do so online at Amazon.com and search "Cryotherapy".